 Ectomorphs have the most difficult time building muscle.
 You can spend countless hours training and not gain any significant size or strength.
 If you are an ectomorph, you need to focus more on the Nutrition aspect of the Holy Trinity of Fitness.

 Without sufficient calories, your body will never be able to synthesize muscle and repair itself at the necessary rate.

 So while it is important to train using these principles, your diet will make up most of your progress.

 Secondly, Ectomorphs have thin joints, and thus are more likely to get musculoskeletal injuries from excessive exercise.
 Always listen to your body, and do not be afraid to cut back on some exercises if you are beginning to feel a lot of wear and tear.

 How Should I Train if I am an Endomorph?

 Endomorphs have a difficult time losing weight, but an easier time gaining muscle than Ectomorphs.
-You have to be careful, because extra calories could mean fat storage rather than muscle gain.
+You have to be careful because extra calories could mean fat storage rather than muscle gain.
 Endomorphs must really focus on the quality of food that they are consuming to gain lean muscle mass.
-Check out Dietary Weight Loss Strategies for the Busy Professional to learn more about improving your food quality.
+Check out How To Lose Weight Naturally Using The Incredible Power Of Food to learn more about improving your food quality.

 Endomorphs can also train more than Ectomorphs can.
 They have bigger and stronger joints that can tolerate heavier and more frequent bouts of exercise.
 If your training doesn’t seem to be challenging enough, it might be necessary to bump up the weight!